frconor-ebook/meditations/_posts/2025-10-14-christian-identity.md

 In this sense, it can help a lot to ask ourselves: Do I consider and express what I think of the talents, aptitudes, and dreams that I have?

 This is very much related to the questions that St. John Paul II said that each human person has to ask themselves throughout their life: "Where have I come from?
 Where am I going?
-What is my life all about?" (cf. John Paul II, Encyclical, *Fides et Ratio*, September 14, 1988).
+What is my life all about?" (*cf*.
+John Paul II, Encyclical, *Fides et Ratio*, September 14, 1988).

 These are questions of identity.
-And, he said, to a large extent, our happiness in this world may depend on the answers to those questions.
+And he said, "To a large extent, our happiness in this world may depend on the answers to those questions" (*ibid*.).

 We could also ask ourselves: Do I project myself into the future, always open to what the Holy Spirit may inspire?
 The Holy Spirit may be full of surprises.